mms0316/litematica/README.md

   * Brought from 1.12.2 official branch
 * Material List: Removal of message when refreshing
 * Material List: No longer is cleared when changing dimensions
-* Material List (from Schematic Placement): No longer runs a counting task when opening the list
 * Schematic Loading: Removal of warning when loading non .litematic schematics
 * Schematic Loading: Removal of non-important metadata preview
   * Time created / modified when zero